cclemente/Animal_accelerometry/label_data/README.md

 # label Unknown data

-Once you have created your SOM through [Step 4](https://github.com/cclemente/Animal_accelerometry/tree/main/testing_training) we will use that SOM to label your Unkown data from [Step 5](https://github.com/cclemente/Animal_accelerometry/tree/main/chunking_data).
+Once you have created your SOM through [Step 4](https://github.com/cclemente/Animal_accelerometry/tree/main/testing_training) we will use that SOM to label your Unknown data from [Step 5](https://github.com/cclemente/Animal_accelerometry/tree/main/chunking_data).

+The first this we need to do is clean the data to make sure that it is in the same format as the training data set.
+This was shown in the previous step, but can also be done in a loop using the Clean_ProcDat_V2.R file.

+The resulting files should end with "_cleaned.csv"

+Move these to a separate file without any other Csv files in it.